sandsandsandsandsandsand/yeast/README.md

 ![](https://user-images.githubusercontent.com/94982718/230476773-eafbe948-ef00-4543-907e-e0939a26c653.png)

-First, you want to make sure that `grep` is installed on your system:
+First, you want to make sure that `ack` is installed on your system:

-`sudo apt-get install grep` for Debian-based distros
+`sudo apt-get install ack` for Debian-based distros

-`sudo pacman -S grep` for Arch Linux
+`sudo pacman -S ack` for Arch Linux

-`brew install grep` for MacOS
+`brew install ack` for MacOS

 To install yeast, clone this repo by doing: